WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Taejongdae Park is often overlooked by first-time travelers to Busan.
 If you are wondering what to do in Busan on a beautiful sunny afternoon, then we highly recommend going to this park.

-The park is located by the sea and expect magical view from the top of the cliffs.
+The park is located by the sea and expect a magical view from the top of the cliffs.
 This is our favorite park in Busan.

-- Take metro line 1, get off at Jungang station, exit 6.
+1. Take metro line 1, get off at Jungang station, exit 6.
 Then take the No. 30 or No. 8 bus and get off at Taejongdae.
 Walk 5 minutes.

-- You can also take the No. 101 bus from Busan Station and get off at Taejongdae stop.
+2. You can also take the No. 101 bus from Busan Station and get off at Taejongdae stop.

-- If you don’t want to walk in the park, the Danubi Toy Train (3,000 won per person,) stops at the observatory, lighthouse and temple.
+3. If you don’t want to walk in the park, the Danubi Toy Train (3,000 won per person,) stops at the observatory, lighthouse and temple.
 Take a ticket, and wait for your number to be called before boarding the train.

 Travel time from Busan station: between 35 and 40 minutes.

-Although not mentioned in most guidebooks, Huinnyeoul Culture Village is one of our favorite place in Busan.
+Although not mentioned in most guidebooks, Huinnyeoul Culture Village is one of our favorite places in Busan.
 This coastal village is full of colors, gorgeous cafés facing the sea, and many colorful houses with beachy vibes.

-We actually preferred Huinnyeoul village to Gamcheon Village as it’s directly by the sea, whereas Gamcheong is on the side of a mountain.
+We actually preferred Huinnyeoul Village to Gamcheon Village as it’s directly by the sea, whereas Gamcheong is on the side of a mountain.

-This coastside village is super beautiful not only due to the ocean scenery, but also because it has a ton of beautiful murals, that make perfect instagram shots!
-They have a small museum to introduce all the movies and dramas that were filmed here, so a must-visit if you are in Busan !
+This coastside village is super beautiful not only due to the ocean scenery but also because it has a ton of beautiful murals, that make perfect Instagram shots!
+They have a small museum to introduce all the movies and dramas that were filmed here, so a must-visit if you are in Busan!

 18. Visit Beomeosa temple